pretzeledkoala/whirlwind/README.md

 # whirlwind

- a blazing-fast workstation for faster in-class LaTeX notes
+A blazing-fast workstation for faster in-class LaTeX notes.